basarabam/courses-regular-expressions-and-intermediate-string-manipulation-in-r/chapter1.md

 ```

 Construct a regular expression to pool out the age, type of time measurement and the gender from the dataset and then to convert your results to data frame.
 For installing the package from git hub repository you can use function  [install_github()] (https://www.rdocumentation.org/packages/devtools/versions/1.12.0/topics/install_github) developed by Hadley Wickham for install a package directly from GitHub, with ability to install multiple packages.
 The installation of GitHub package > has been done for you.
+The text description can help you to construct the regular expression for pattern
+Create pattern to capture "()"
+one optional digit "[\d]?" and one digit
+"[\d]",
+then optional space "[\s]?"
+then capture "()" unit YO or YR or MO as non capturing group "(?:YO|YR|MO)"
+then again optional space "[/s]?" and
+capture "()" gender M or F "(?:M|F)" as non capturing group "(?:)"
+do not forget to escape \ in regex string.